How to Use Tampons Safely

-Using organic tampons feature absorbent fibers that are usually made without using a bleaching process, while regular tampons are usually bleached.
+Organic tampons feature absorbent fibers that are usually made without using a bleaching process, while regular tampons are usually bleached.

-Instructions to use a Tampons Safely
+Instructions to use Tampons Safely

 Tampons come in different sizes, such as light, regular, and super.
 Health experts recommend using the lightest and lowest absorbency that lasts several hours depending on how heavy your flow is at that time.